KapitalWise/kw_sc_api_docs/_api/nudges_get.md

 description: Return nudges(notifications) for a user
 parameters:
 content_markdown: |-
-  Returns a set of nudges for a user
+  Returns a set of nudges for the user based on cashflow/balance/income predictions.
+Nudges are messages that would guide users to achieve a financial goal.
-  {: .info}
 left_code_blocks:
   - code_block: |-
       $.get("http://api.kapitalwise.com/users/123/nudges", {